Infoland/iProva-REST-API-examples/Verbs.md

 The PATCH verb is idempotent in the API, except in some cases, see the "idempotence" chapter.

+May return a 400 when the product is in "read only" mode.

 ### PUT
 The PUT verb is used to fully update or replace a resource.
 It will return 204 No Content status codes on success.

 The PUT verb is idempotent, except in some cases, see the "idempotence" chapter.

+May return a 400 when the product is in "read only" mode.

 ## DELETE
 The DELETE verb is used to delete one or more resources

 The DELETE verb is idempotent.

+May return a 400 when the product is in "read only" mode.

 [idempontency]:<http://www.restapitutorial.com/lessons/idempotency.html>
 [validationcodes]: <ValidationCodes.md>